alternetsoft/AlternetUI/Source/Keys/readme.md

 # REBUILDING ALTERNET SOFTWARE DLLs

-Before building the AlterNET Software dll's, you have to create a own strong name file, which can be generated with the following command: sn -k Key.snk You need then to copy the newly generated Key.snk file to the \Source\Key\ directory.
+Before building the AlterNET Software dll's, you have to create a own strong name file, which can be generated with the following command: sn -k RealStrongKey.snk You need then to copy the newly generated RealStrongKey.snk file to the \Source\Key\ directory.
 The Sn.exe utility is located in your FrameworkSDK binary directory.
 Please read the 'Strong-Named Assemblies' topic in MSDN for more information.
 Once you complete these steps, you can distribute your compilied AlterNET Software dlls.